ms-jpq/coq_nvim/README.md

 - Unicode ready

-- I don't have a picture, its boring
+- I don't have a picture, it's boring

 **Treesitter is still unstable in nvim0.5: slow and crash prone**

-The promise is that Treesitter will have real time parsing on every keystroke, but its actually too slow on big files.
+The promise is that Treesitter will have real time parsing on every keystroke, but it's actually too slow on big files.

 The Treesitter source only parses on `Idle` events due to unrealized performance promises.